 Some patients who want to further research have consented to donate such a sample within 12 hours of their death.
 The tiny bit of tissue is a significant contribution.

-Led by Shadia Jalal, MD, this tissue biorepository is invaluable for researchers.
+Led by Dr. Jalal, this tissue biorepository is invaluable for researchers.
 Samples go into cell and animal models, teaching us about lung cancer’s deadly mechanics.
 They will let us explore the microscopic and harsh environment around a tumor.
 And they will serve as a proving ground for drugs aimed at new targets.

 John Turchi, PhD, has developed a molecule designed to disrupt the DNA repair pathways that allow lung cancer cells to continue replicating and tumors to grow.
 Now these new small-cell lung cancer models will help determine if this novel therapeutic could lead to new treatments.